dobrynin/WebBootcamp/JS.md

 ## Javascript

 N.B.
 All of these articles cover important topics.
 Some, however, are very detailed and go into niche topics.
-Use your own judgement or ask an OG INLT teammate if something is actually important to understand.
+Use your own judgement or ask an OG INLT teammate if you're not sure whether something is actually important to understand.

 * [Introduction](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction)
 * [Grammar and Types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types)